Hands holding heart of fruits, veggies, healthy proteins over workout equipment

 So what do you eat?
 A pre-event meal should include foods high in carbohydrates that are easy to digest, such as fruit, pasta, breads, energy bars (not “protein” bars), and drinks.
 These foods will provide your muscles with plenty of stored energy (glycogen) to get you through a long, tough workout or game.
 Planning will be crucial.
 You should consider the time of your event, the size of your meal, and the energy that will be required during your event.
 Fluid intake should also be paid attention to.
 Drinking plenty of water throughout the day, every day will ensure that you are always properly hydrated when it comes to game time.

-Three to four hours before the event try eating:
+Three to four hours before the event, try eating:

-• Bread, a bagel
+• Bread or a bagel

 • Baked potato